 The following map (Figure 1) shows natural and man-made features and structures in the survey area.
-Information on sediments in the harbour was obtained from the navigational chart of the area (Land Information New Zealand Chart Number 6321, published June 2000), and from information on sediment type collected during sled-sampling for previous monitoring surveys (NIWA, unpublished data).
-Information on shoreline composition (beaches, rocky shores, sea defences, etc.) and artificial structures was obtained from the navigational chart, GoogleTM Earth, and personal knowledge.
+Information on sediments in the harbour was obtained from the navigational charts of the area (Land Information New Zealand Charts Numbers 5124 and 5125, both published July 1994), and from information on sediment type collected during sled-sampling for previous monitoring surveys (NIWA, unpublished data).
+Information on shoreline composition (beaches, rocky shores, sea defences, etc.) and artificial structures was obtained from the navigational charts, GoogleTM Earth, and personal knowledge.
 Habitat data were mapped by eye, since we are not aware of any sources of georeferenced information.
 Information from GoogleTM Earth is georeferenced and coordinates were used to map the structures in GIS.

-The water area of the harbour at high tide is ca 4,249 ha, the shoreline length is ca 74 km and the spring tidal prism (the volume of water entering on the flood tide) is ca 70.4 million m3 (information from NIWA's Estuarine Environment Classification database: Hume et al. 2007).
-The ratio of the spring tidal prism to volume at high water is 0.29 (i.e. approximately 30% of the water present in the harbour at high tide leaves on the subsequent ebb).
-The index of shoreline complexity is 0.30 (this index, calculated from the 1:50,000 topographic map as the reciprocal of the length of the perimeter of the estuary shoreline divided by the circumference of a circle that has the same area as that estuary, varies from 1.0 for a simple circular basin to <0.1 for a very complex shoreline with multiple arms), indicating the moderately simple and non-indented form of the harbour's shoreline (the value for the complex, highly-indented Waitemata Harbour, in contrast, is 0.12).
+The water area of the Opua Inlet system at high tide is ca 5,213 ha, the shoreline length is ca 232 km and the spring tidal prism (the volume of water entering on the flood tide) is ca 90 million m3 (information from NIWA's Estuarine Environment Classification database: Hume et al. 2007).
+The ratio of the spring tidal prism to volume at high water is 0.45 (i.e. approximately half of the water present in the harbour at high tide leaves on the subsequent ebb).
+The index of shoreline complexity is 0.11.
+This index is calculated from the 1:50,000 topographic map as the reciprocal of the length of the perimeter of the estuary shoreline divided by the circumference of a circle that has the same area as that estuary.
+The index varies from 1.0 for a simple circular basin to <0.1 for a very complex shoreline with multiple arms).
+The index for Opua thus indicates the complex and indented form of the harbour's shoreline.